 MOBE was facing serious allegations from the FTC that they were running a fraudulent business of a real pyramid scheme, duping members into joining an opportunity that provided no real tangible value for spending the money to join the opportunity, resulting in only people losing money and people higher in the pyramid profiting off of recruits.

-So MOBE was shut down by the FTC, they didn't proceed with their accusations against WA.
+So MOBE was shut down by the FTC, meaning they didn't proceed with their accusations against WA.
 And the lawsuit was over.

-I admire WA's strong stance on protecting against freedom of speech as they were getting accused of not just their content but the content put out by WA members, which is crazy.
+I admire WA's strong stance on protecting freedom of speech as they were getting accused of not just their content but the content put out by WA members, which is crazy.

 This thorough review should provide enough evidence that WA is not a pyramid scheme because there's actual valuable training inside WA that you get for joining.
 This company is not a ponzi scheme that prays on recruiting people without giving any value.

 In this way, we don't have to look at WA in terms of it being a MLM or not, let's simply look at the training inside it, if its relevant for affiliate marketing today and if affiliate marketing really is right for you or not?

 Wealthy Affiliate BBB Rating

 While a quick search did show some complaints, they all seemed to have been resolved so I definitely give respect to them for that.